-More and more cremation providers are offering online arrangement services, so all this can be done from the comfort of your own home.
+More cremation providers are now offering online arrangement services, so all this can be done from the comfort of your own home.
 Pre-planning can provide you with funeral service coverage that will give you and your family peace of mind, reducing the stress associated with making last-minute funeral arrangements after a loved one has passed.
+To discuss your options for pre-planning a simple cremation in Charlotte, contact your local provider on (704) 233-7037.

-Arranging a green burial in Jacksonville
+Arranging a green burial in Charlotte

 In a recent survey, The National Funeral Directors Association discovered that 72% of funeral homes reported an increase in interest in green burial from families.
 At present, families typically have 2 options - traditional burial or cremation.
-However, a 'natural' green burial is certainly less expensive than a traditional burial, and more environmentally-friendly than a cremation.
+However, a 'natural' green burial is less expensive than a traditional burial, and more environmentally-friendly than a cremation.

-There are a number of funeral homes offering green burial options around Jacksonville.
+There are currently three cemeteries offering green burial options in North Carolina.
 Typically, a green funeral will cost between \$3,000 and \$5,000.
-Visit our green burial resource section for more information.